 Many people get increasers and decreasers for most of these areas.
-It doesn’t help to have an alkalinity reducer if you need to raise the alkalinity in your pool.
-Make sure to record how long each chemical is good for and replace them as needed.
+After all, it doesn’t help to have an alkalinity reducer if you need to raise the alkalinity in your pool.
+Plus, make sure to record how long each chemical is good for and replace them as needed.

 Pool sanitizer is one or more of several chemicals that help kill bacteria, algae, and other organic threats that can grow inside a pool.
-Many people use pool chlorine (in the form of hypochlorous acid), which is widely available in tablets, powder, liquid, and even gas forms.
+Many people use pool chlorine, which can come in several different forms.
+The most common types used in pools are tablets, powder, liquid, and even gas.

 Other sanitizers include bromine, ultraviolet radiation, ozone, ionizers, hydrogen peroxide, or even plant-based systems.
 It’s possible to change the sanitizer you use, but most people prefer to pick one chemical or product and stick with it for the entire lifetime of the pool.
 Make sure you have enough for the whole season.

 Pool shock is essentially a more powerful version of pool sanitizer.
-Most people need to do this about once a week, although households might need to do this more often in certain circumstances, for example, after a pool party or a storm.
+Most people need to shock their pools about once a week, although you may need to do this more often in certain circumstances, for example, after a pool party or a storm.

-Pool shocks come in chlorinated and non-chlorinated versions, and it’s best to get both so you can pick which one to use based on how much chlorine is in your pool.
-Done correctly, pool shock will free up the chlorine in the pool and help it continue functioning as a sanitizer.
+Pool shock comes in chlorinated and non-chlorinated versions, and it’s best to get both so you can pick which one to use based on how much chlorine is in your pool.
+If done correctly, pool shock will free up the chlorine in the pool and help it continue functioning as a sanitizer.

 Pool shocking is usually necessary even if you use another type of sanitizer, such as bromine.
-It raises the sanitizer level quickly, and that’s often necessary for cutting off algae blooms and other issues before they do real damage to your pool.
+It raises the sanitizer level quickly, which is often necessary for cutting off algae blooms and other issues before they damage your pool.

 Pool Opening and Closing Kits

-Closing kits help maintain a pool over the winter by eliminating contaminants, stopping stains from mineral deposits, and so on.
-This isn’t as important if you drain your pool, but many people prefer to keep water in the pool at all times, and closing kits make that viable.
+On the other hand, closing kits help maintain a pool over the winter by eliminating contaminants, stopping stains from mineral deposits, and so on.
+This isn’t as important if you drain your pool, but many people prefer to keep water in the pool at all times, and closing kits make that possible.